dkuhman/dkuhman/README.md

 [Silk Pyjamas](https://silkpyjamas.vip): An exciting new fantsay MMA game!

-[The Work App](https://www.theworkapp.net): Creating a simple platfrom that connects subcontractors and contractors to improve transparency in job bidding
+[The Work App](https://www.theworkapp.net): Creating a simple platfrom that connects subcontractors and contractors to improve transparency in job bidding.

-Pound4Pound: Creating a better system for fighter rankings in MMA.
-Coming soon!